-Firstly, AI technology is used to replace the typical flat-rate applications of chemicals with targeted applications only to regions of need, thus alleviating the environmental stress caused by intensive farming practices.
+AI technology is used to replace the typical flat-rate applications of chemicals with targeted applications only to regions of need, alleviating the environmental stress caused by intensive farming practices.

-Secondly, AI is used to substitute agronomic input across the season, something particularly meaningful in parts of the world where access to agronomical input is limited.
+And AI is also used to substitute agronomic input across the season, something particularly meaningful in parts of the world where access to agronomical input is limited.

 Tackling food waste with Computer Vision